schreiberbrett/minikanren-correctness-preserving-transformations/README.md

 * Rewrite `syntax-rules` to not use `eval`.
 * Turn top-level definitions into local definitions, where possible, to clean up the namespace.
 * Maybe even remove instances of `pmatch`.
 * Convert the type signatures (comments) into Typed Racket.
-Or even make a Racket implementation altogether
+Maybe even make a full Racket implementation.